Sub-directory hosting

 2. Nginx

-- Add the below snippet in your ngnix configuration(.conf) file.
+• Add the below snippet in your nginx configuration(.conf) file.

-- update and replace your placeholder proxy_pass details to your bullet domain.
+• Update and replace your placeholder proxy_pass details with your bullet domain.

 location /blog/ { proxy_pass https://{{bullet-subdomain}}-bullet.pages.dev/; proxy_ssl_server_name on; }